TheHive-Project/TheHive4py/README.md

 # Quickstart

 ## Requirements
-`thehive4py` works with all currently supported python versions, at the time of writing `py>=3.8`.
+`thehive4py` works with all currently supported python versions.
 One can check the official version support and end of life status [here](https://devguide.python.org/versions/).

 ## Installation
 The `thehive4py` can be installed with pip like: